 Length: 4 pages

-This bill was introduced on July 16, 2014, in a previous session of Congress, but was not enacted.
+This bill was introduced on July 16, 2014, in a previous session of Congress, but it did not receive a vote.

 Dec 23, 2013